vdsm/virtual-dsm/readme.md

 ### How do I create a growable disk?

-  By default, the entire capacity of the disk is reserved in advance.
+  By default, the entire capacity of the disk will be reserved in advance.

   To create a growable disk that only allocates space that is actually used, add the following environment variable: